-⭐ What Makes This the Best Way To Cook Brats
+⭐ What Makes This the Best Way for Grilling Brats

 Fresh Brats.
-You want to use fresh brats not precooked.
-My favorite brats are Johnsonville brats or Usinger's bratwurst.
-Both of these are made in Wisconsin so you know they are going to be great!
-Choose whichever flavor you prefer, just as long as they are fresh.
+You want to use fresh sausage not precooked.
+Your local butcher shop is always a great place to find fresh brats.
+Two of my favorites are Johnsonville brats or Usinger's bratwurst.
+Both of these are made in Wisconsin so you know they are going to be great.
+Choose whichever flavor you prefer, just as long as they are fresh bratwurst.

 Beer.
 A pilsner or lager beer work bests for simmering brats and onions.
 Stouts or other heavier beers overpower the taste of the bratwurst.